Enjoy Adventure Tourism on Tokyo's Outlying Islands: Hachijojima and Aogashima

 Hachijojima Island, located a short 55-minute flight away from Haneda Airport, is the perfect destination for a weekend trip away from central Tokyo.
 The island's nature, with its distinct lushness, the azure sea, and thick forests of large spiny tree ferns inspire a sense of adventure.

 The first thing I'd recommend is a trek up Mt.
 Nishiyama (Mt.
 Hachijofuji)—a mountain reminiscent of Mt.
 Fuji, the symbol of Japan.
-The trek allows you to enjoy a unique river landform called potholes* which are created by abundant spring water.
+In Mt.
+Mihara, the trek allows you to enjoy a unique river landform called potholes* which are created by abundant spring water.
 After your trek, you can relax in the superb waters of the natural hot springs and footbaths—unique to volcanic islands—easing the fatigue from your travels while feeling the gentle sea breeze on your face.
 Uramigataki Hot Spring—a free public hot spring right in the forest that requires bathers to wear bathing suits—was also popular with families while I was there.
 If you visit in the winter and are very lucky, you might even be able to catch sight of pods of whales swimming near the island while soaking in the Footbath Kirameki.
 Surely what makes travel so intoxicating is being able to escape the hustle and bustle of the city, and to experience these moments of relaxation.

 *Potholes: Holes in bedrock formed by erosion through water currents in water channels.
 Natural monument of Hachijo Town.